anomaly/prestans-docs/source/validation.rst

     class CollectionRequestHandler(prestans.rest.RequestHandler):

         __verb_config__ = prestans.parser.Config(
+            GET =  prestans.parser.VerbConfig(
+                body_template=prestans.types.Array(element_template=musicdb.rest.models.Album())
+            ),
             POST =  prestans.parser.VerbConfig(
                 body_template=musicdb.rest.models.Album()
             )
         )

+        def get(self):
+            ... do stuff here

         def post(self):
             ... do stuff here

+prestans is aggressive when it comes to validating requests and responses.
+However in the cases where you wish to relax the rules we recommend that you use

 .. code-block:: python